CSDUMMI/DemNet/Database.md

   , "ciphertext" : "<encrypted text of the message, D(D(body, recipient_private_key), author_public_key) == message>"
   }]
-, "hash" : "<SHA256 of a dict of all the other fields in the message, used as unique and secure identifier>" }
+, "hash" : "<SHA256 of a dict of all the other fields in the message, used as unique and secure identifier>" , "draft" : <true if message is a draft and not yet ready to be send.>
+}
 ```
 If in "to" there is `"all"` then the body isn't encrypted